gi1mic/rc28_emulator/readme.md

 ##   **Wiring:**

  - VCC  Encoder red
  - PIN2 Encoder White    (This pin must be used for encoder interrupts)
  - PIN3 Encoder Green    (This pin must be used for encoder interrupts)
  - GND  Encoder Black
  - GND  Encoder Shield

  - PIN8  F1 Button
  - PIN9  F1 LED
  - PIN4  F2 Button
- - PIN 5F2 LED
+ - PIN5  F2 LED
- - PIN 6 TX Button
+ - PIN6  TX Button
  - PIN7  TX LED

 The other side of the buttons and LED's go to GND